junosunyizw/SQL-Learning/Udacity-Sql for data analysis-PostgresSQL/Readme.md

 ***

+### a Little suggestions

+1.If you use my table of dataset, please Update the data type for date column after import my data from cvs, which is easier for you to process query for next practicing.it saves much for you to CAST everytime for query with Date manipulation.

 ```
---Update the data type for date column after import my data from cvs., which is easier for you to process query for next practicing.
---it saves much for you to CAST everytime for query with Date manipulation.

 ALTER TABLE orders
 ALTER COLUMN occurred_at TYPE date
 USING to_date(occurred_at, 'YYYY-MM-DD');